 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, Credicorp is required to make certain certifications regarding its internal controls over financial reporting as of December 31, 2007.
 Credicorp has developed an internal methodology, which is in accordance with Public Company Accounting Oversight Board-PCAOB, Accounting Standard 5, to evaluate the effectiveness of its internal controls over financial reporting.
-In addition, Credicorp has completed its evaluation of internal controls over financial reporting and is now able to obtain the attestation of its independent auditors.
+In addition, Credicorp is implementing computer programs to allow for the continuous monitoring, assessment and documentation of its internal controls.
+During 2007, Credicorp has completed its evaluation of internal controls over financial reporting and is now able to obtain the attestation of its independent auditors.
 See "Item 15.
 Controls and Procedures."